siddhantmahajani/Salary_Prediction/README.md

 The program will predict the basic salary of the employee based on the number of years of experience he has.
 The program takes experience in years as input and then predicts the expected salary of the employee.
 The experience ranges from 1 to 20 year(s).

+Polynomial Regression:
+To predict the salaries of the employee, I have used Polynomial Regression with the degree 3 to get more accurate and reliable salaries as the output.
+To learn more about Polynomial Regression refer: https://www.analyticsvidhya.com/blog/2020/03/polynomial-regression-python/

 Libraries used for prediction:
 1. pandas
 2. sklearn